Hundreds of Genuine, 5-star Reviews from Hampshire Bat Survey Clients

 The group continue to collect their data and records annually throughout the county and there are still many areas left undiscovered that need investigating to find out more about the populations, both in the towns and villages and the countryside of Hampshire.

-If you’re needing planning permission or are planning on removing an old tree in your garden for example, this is where you will have to consider an ecologist.
+If you’re needing planning permission from a local authority or are planning on removing an old tree in your garden, for example, this is where you will have to consider an ecologist.

-For most planning applications, Hampshire County Council require a proposal of an ecological statement or assessment.
+For most planning applications, local planning authorities including Hampshire County Council require a proposal of an ecological statement or assessment.
 This differs in the kind and extent dependant on the potential for impact, destruction or interference and also the size of the development.
+However, ecological surveys are available to private, residential and commercial developers.

 This should be carried out by a qualified ecologist, who will come out and conduct an initial scoping bat survey of your subject property or trees.

-A Preliminary Roost Assessment or phase one bat survey consists of an ecologist observing for signs of bats, this includes looking for droppings – these typically look like mouse droppings, the only difference with bat droppings is that they will crumble to dust under pressure.
+A Preliminary Roost Assessment (PRA) or phase 1 bat survey consists of an ecologist observing for signs of bats.
+This includes looking for droppings – these typically look like mouse droppings, the only difference with bat droppings is that they will crumble to dust under pressure.

-If there is evidence of these indicators, a Bat Emergence Survey or phase two bat survey will need to be conducted.
-This kind of bat survey is undertaken either at dusk or dawn and would include the use of infra-red, thermal imaging cameras and echolocation and general observation by an ecologist of the suspected habitat to watch whether or not bats are flying in and out of the location.
+If there is evidence of these indicators, a Bat Emergence and Re-Entry Survey (BERS) or phase 2 bat survey will need to be conducted.
+This kind of low cost bat survey is undertaken either at dusk or dawn and would include the use of infrared, thermal imaging cameras, DNA analysis and echolocation, and general observation by an ecologist of the suspected habitat to detect bat activity and watch whether or not bats are flying in and out of the location.
+It is also a type of bat survey with seasonal constraints and can only be carried out between May and September.

-After both of these bat surveys are carried out, your ecologist will deliver a bat report for yourself and local council to inform you of the next steps to carry out.
+After both of these bat surveys are carried out, your ecologist will deliver a bat report for yourself and the corresponding local planning authority to inform you of the next steps to carry out.
+At this point, it would be the right place for the ecologist to determine whether further surveys are required based on evidence of protected species present on the site.
+As with phase 1 bat surveys, approaching the bat survey in this way will avoid delays in the works schedule of the project.

-If you want to learn more about bat surveys in Hampshire, you could join the Hampshire bat group on Facebook, or give Arbtech’s senior ecological consultants, Natalie Evans and Joe Slade a call.
-Both Natalie and Joe live and work in Hampshire, Dorset, Sussex and beyond, providing development professionals with timely advice and mitigation reports to remove any bat survey objections to their planning applications.
+If you want to learn more about bat surveys in Hampshire, you could join the Hampshire Bat Group on Facebook, or give Arbtech’s senior ecological consultants, Natalie Evans and Joe Slade, a call.
+Both Natalie and Joe live and work in Hampshire, Dorset, Sussex and beyond, providing development professionals with timely advice and mitigation reports for affordable prices to remove any bat survey objections to their planning applications.